 Hi everyone.
 Been a while since I've been on.
 Been very busy and constantly dealing with pain.

-ion job is being eliminated and the hospital where I work has had me coming to work in house and I've gone from sitting all day and resting when I needed to at home and now am on my feet for almost 8 hours straight every day for the past few weeks.
+My job has changed.
+For the last 1 1/2 years I have worked from home as a medical transcriptionist for a hospital and been able to deal with the pain and fatigue caused by both the lupus and PBC.
+Doing the transcription job involved sitting all day and typing.
+Well, long story short, my transcription job is being eliminated and the hospital where I work has had me coming to work in house and I've gone from sitting all day and resting when I needed to at home and now am on my feet for almost 8 hours straight every day for the past few weeks.

 My whole body is in a flare from all the extra energy it is taking to be on my feet all day and walking constantly.
 Sitting at home and typing was gentle on my body and although I had pain it was nowhere near what it is now.

 I have to keep the job I am presently doing as I have bills to pay and no other means of support except for me.
 I'm just starting to look for other work but that could take quite a while.
 Plus I absolutely have to keep the health insurance and prescription benefits for the PBC medicines and stuff.